mathewthomas1721/RCCaR-Project/README.md

 #### findAlive(variable)
 Finds all sites where copies of a variable are available.
 Returns a list of those sites.
 #### checkLocked(variable,site)
 Checks whether a variable is locked at a particular site.
-Returns Boolean value.
+Returns -1 if not locked.
+Otherwise returns transaction number with lock.
 ### Transaction Scheduling
 #### enqueue(transaction,variable,sites)
 Enqueues a transaction if it needs to wait.
 Keeps track of the variable(s) it is waiting for.